 In poker, it's the combination of cards that you have (their number or their order or their suit) which is the difference between winning and losing.
 These combinations of cards are called 'hands') and there are 10 different types of hands in poker.
 These are hands have an order/rank, where some hands are better than others to have.

 To help you both learn and remember what these 10 hands are, I have created two online exercises.
-In this first part, I'll first explain what the 10 hands in poker are (what cards they are made from), what they are called in English and what their stengthen (is it a good or bad hand to have).
-After this, you'll find an test/quiz which will not only make sure you know their names, but will help you to remember them.
+In this first part, I'll first explain what the 10 hands in poker are (what cards they are made from), what they are called in English and what their stengthen is (is it a good or bad hand to have).
+After this, you'll find an test/quiz which will not only make sure you know their names, but will also help you to remember them.

 To learn more poker and card game vocabulary go to our card games exercise menu